tel: +48 22 499 98 98

 • By applying a shiny coating of nickel, gold, or silver, the element gains an aesthetic appearance,

-• Key role in advanced technologically fields – find application in hard drives, electric drive mechanisms, medical devices or various technologically advanced devices.
+• Wide application in advanced technologically fields – are used in HDD drives, electric drive mechanisms, medical apparatus and other modern machines.

 Disadvantages of neodymium magnets: